Dennis Cole

-Dennis Lee Cole (July 19, 1940 – November 15, 2009) was an American actor in film and television.
-Cole worked mostly on television, with numerous guest appearances in the 1960s and '70s.
+Dennis Lee Cole (July 19, 1940 – November 15, 2009) was an American film and television actor.
+Cole worked mostly in television, with numerous guest appearances in the 1960s and 1970s.
 After the 1991 murder of his only son, Joe Cole, he became an activist who spoke against violence on television.

 Career

 Cole began performing in his native Detroit and moved to Los Angeles in the 1960s.
 His bleached-blond, athletic look of a quintessential California surfer earned him the attention of physique magazines.
 He worked as a model and stuntman before making the transition to acting.
 His first big acting break came when he landed a starring role in the police drama Felony Squad, which ran from 1966 to 1969.
 He appeared for one season (1969–1970) as Davey Evans in Bracken's World.
 He co-starred with Rod Taylor in the TV series Bearcats!
 (1971) and played Lance Prentiss on the TV soap series The Young and the Restless (1981–82).

 Cole made guest appearances in numerous television series, such as Medical Center, Police Story, Charlie's Angels, Vega$, The Feather and Father Gang, The Eddie Capra Mysteries, The Love Boat, The Streets of San Francisco, Fantasy Island, Three's Company, Divorce Court, and Murder, She Wrote.
 Cole's film career included roles in Cave-In!
 (1983), Wheels of Fire (1985), Pretty Smart (1987), and the horror film Zombie Death House (1987).
 Cole's last television appearance was a 1998 episode of Pacific Blue.